 Ecology and Evolutionary Biology and the School of Biological Sciences provide support for travel to meetings and presenting papers.
-Currently, between \$200 and \$500 is available per student per Academic year (July 1, xx- June 30, xx) to cover costs such as airfare, hotel, and registration for scientific meetings where you are presenting a talk or poster.
+Currently, between \$200 and \$400 is available per student per Academic year to cover costs such as airfare, hotel, and registration for scientific meetings where you are presenting a talk or poster.
 Although funding levels vary each school year, it is still highly recommended that you submit a request for funds prior to the trip.

-To request a travel grant, submit a request to Anu Nanjappa via email to ananjapp@uci.edu.
-This should be in the form of a letter addressed to Michael Mulligan via Larry Mueller, Dept Chair.
+To get this travel grant, you need to submit a request to Anu Nanjappa (824-6006, ananjapp@uci.edu).
+This should be in the form of a letter addressed to Michael Mulligan via Larrry Mueller, Dept Chair.
 There is a sample letter below (Appendix A).
-The letter goes to both the Department and the School because typically \$200 comes from the former and \$300 from the latter.
-Once you receive word that the request has been granted, work with the Department Coordinator, Anu Nanjappa, about using these funds.
+The letter goes to both the Department and the School because typically \$200 comes from the former and \$200 from the latter.
+Once you receive word that the request has been granted, work with the Department Coordinator, Anu Nanjappa, about spending the money.

-Two caveats: First, save all original itemized receipts so you can account for your expenses.
+Two caveats: First, save all receipts so you can account for your expenses.
 Second, be aware that these travel funds expire at the end of the fiscal year, which is June 30th.
 As soon as you know you will need travel money, send in your request.